 In the first included study, naltrexone was found to be effective in reducing the rates of relapse among a group of older male veterans[7].
 However, it was not effective in reducing craving for alcohol or in reducing reported measures of depression and anxiety.
 In the second study, naltrexone did not enhance the treatment responsiveness either for depression or for alcohol consumption when combined with sertraline and individualized psychosocial support[8].
 There was a significant correlation between alcohol relapse during the trial and poor response to depression treatment, but the study did not distinguish between relapse in alcohol use with no improvement in depression versus worsening of depression.
-The favorable outcome in drinking behavior was similar to the results of use of naltrexone alone from previous studies and the addition of antidepressants or individualized psychosocial support did not demonstrate further efficacy.
+The favorable outcome in drinking behavior was similar to the results of using naltrexone alone from previous studies, and the addition of antidepressants or individualized psychosocial support did not demonstrate additional efficacy.

-The major limitation for both studies was the small sample sizes; and in the case of one of the studies, the majority of the participants being men[8].
+The major limitation for both studies was the small sample sizes; and in the case of one of the studies, a limitation was that the majority of the participants were men[8].
 These aspects limit the ability to extrapolate and apply any resulting conclusions to the general population or even specifically to all older adults.
 There is a need for further research that overcomes these limitations, assesses concurrent variables like gender, and addresses the need for larger sample sizes and generalized applicability.

 In general, very few treatment options have been studied for SUDs in older adults.
 Among these interventions, naltrexone appears to be the most widely used for the treatment of alcohol use disorder and is the most studied.
-Contrastingly, disulfiram is less commonly used due to the risk of cardiovascular side effects, medication interactions, and exacerbation of underlying medical conditions or mood disorders in this population[9].
+In contrast, disulfiram is less commonly used due to the risk of cardiovascular side effects, medication interactions, and exacerbation of underlying medical conditions or mood disorders in this population[9].
 Of note, studies analyzing other pharmacological treatments such as acamprosate, disulfiram, and buprenorphine are lacking among older adults[10].
-Consequently, there is very limited data on the safety or efficacy of these other medications for this specific population.

 Several prior studies have assessed the use of non-pharmacological interventions, such as cognitive-based therapy for substance use in older adults[10].
 However, there is limited data on the effectiveness of combining these therapies with pharmacological interventions.
 This highlights the need for further research on both the efficacy and safety of a variety of pharmacological interventions for SUDs in older adults and on the combination of pharmacotherapy with other skill-based therapies.